smartinezai/friendship-points-api/README.md

 - DevOps workflows
 - secure development practices
 - observability and debugging
+- logging and monitoring
 - LLM tracing and analytics
 - document ingestion and preprocessing for retrieval
 - automated evaluation and testing for LLM features

+---

 ## Current Status

-Day 5 is in progress.
+Day 9 is in progress/completed through the Mistral integration.

 The project currently contains: